brandonmarshal/lsx-demo-theme/logs/week31/logs-week31-day5.md

 -   Completed the Hover and animations for the Footer part.
 -   Quick catchup with Ash.
 -   Created my plan for the next 2 weeks and ran it by Zared for confirmation.
+-   Working on the Mobile menus in the DS

 ## Time Logs

 -   2.10 hrs – Working on the DS, doing hover animations for the 6 Phase pages.
 -   1.20 hrs - Catchup with Zared, where I showed him my progress and we worked on a mobile menu design.
 -   1.0 hrs - Working on the animations for the six phase pages, need to complete 1 more components animations then ALL 6 pages are done.
 -   3.20 hrs - Working on the DS, doing the 6 Phase pages animations, replacing content, creating variants.
 I also fixed the CTA pattern and the footer part, their animations and colours now work better and the styles too.
 Quick catchup with Ash and also created my planning for next 2 weeks.
+-   0.40 hrs - Working on the Mobile menus in the DS.

 ---